 Climb the narrow staircase to the Treasury and discover their collection of gold and silver communion vessels from many parish churches.
 You can also pay tribute to Edith Cavell, Norwich’s hometown heroine of World War I, who is buried at the Cathedral.
 Don’t miss the Cloisters where you can walk the Labyrinth.

-**In 2021, you can see Dippy at Norwich Cathedral.
+**In 2021, you could see Dippy at Norwich Cathedral.
 Dippy is a cast from a fossilised Diplodocus skeleton from the USA who has come to Norwich from his home at the London Museum of Natural History.
-While Dippy was the star of the show, there is lots more to see.
-There were also other dinosaurs-themed events around the city.

 If you can’t make it to Norwich Cathedral in person, take a virtual tour here.

 #2 Peruse the Permanent Collection at Sainsbury Centre for the Arts

 You may have seen this building in the movies Avengers: Age of Ultron and Ant-Man, but normally it is an art museum.
 Opened in 1978, it was one of the first major public buildings to be designed by the architects Norman Foster and Wendy Cheesman and is located on the University of East Anglia (UEA) campus.

 The museum is home to the Robert and Lisa Sainsbury Collection which includes artwork from different periods and cultures.
 You can see work from famous artists including Pablo Picasso, Edgar Degas, Francis Bacon, Jacob Epstein, Henry Moore, and Paul Gauguin.
 They also have special temporary exhibits – check to see what’s on here.

 It is free to see the permanent collection at the Sainsbury Centre and the sculpture trail.
 There are additional charges to see the special exhibitions.